Tencent/UI-Mate/README.md

 remains authoritative, allowing the agent to transfer a procedure across different content, layouts, and application states.

+This mode is served by the dedicated `UI-Mate-democua-27B` checkpoint, obtained by continuing from the general CUA checkpoint after RL and training on a mixture of general and demonstration-augmented data.

 ### 🖥️ A native, model-agnostic desktop application

 The UI-Mate application is an OpenAI-compatible client rather than a bundled